Yonkers Order of Protection Lawyer

 Filing the petition for an order of protection and presenting all the facts of the case to the court should increase the chances of a favorable outcome.

 The other spouse might argue against the order of protection for any number of reasons.
-Again, the best possible counsel must be retained in order to improve the likelihood of a preferable decision.
+Again, the possible counsel must be retained in order to improve the likelihood of a preferable decision.

 Your Rights as a Domestic Violence Victim